Hodge properties of Airy moments: Proof of Theorem

 \subsection{Synopsis of the proof of Theorem \ref{thm:Hodge_numbers} when \texorpdfstring{$k$}{k} is even}

 For $k$ even, the formulas in the theorem are equivalent to $\dim\gr_F^\sfp\coH^1_\dR(\Afu,\Sym^k\Ai)=1$ for

 and $\dim\gr_F^\sfp\coH^1_\dR(\Afu,\Sym^k\Ai)=0$ otherwise.

-The argument used for $k$ odd cannot be extended to this case.
+The argument used for $k$ odd cannot be extended to this case since we are not able to prove in a similar way that the inclusion \eqref{eq:GpFp} holds for \emph{every} $\sfp$ (\cf \eqref{eq:GpFpeven} below), and indeed $g_k$ is a~degenerate Laurent polynomial when $k$ is even.
 We will thus develop another method, similar to that used in \cite{F-S-Y18} for the moments of the Kloosterman connection, relying on (ramified) Fourier transformation.
-This will need much more material which is developed in Sections \ref{subsec:Gg}--\ref{subsec:HodgeAitilde}.
+This will need much more material, which we develop in Sections \ref{subsec:Gg}--\ref{subsec:HodgeAitilde}.
+Let us emphasize a new tool with respect to \loccit, namely the inverse stationary phase formula with filtration, as expressed in \cite[(7)]{S-Y18} (\cf the proof of Proposition \ref{prop:rkFMkepsilon}).
 We explain below the main steps.